Franck-Dernoncourt/v3.0/_posts/2015-04-22-noteevents.md

 notes used ```DISCHARGE_TIME``` in v3.0 while the ```ADMISSION_TIME``` was
 used in v2.6.

-Note: Some entries in the ```NOTEEVENTS``` table contain empty text due to the null entry in the original text.
-These entries will be removed in the final release to avoid confusion.

 Column name | Data Type | New Column  | Remarks
 --- | --- | --- | ---
 ```REC_ID``` | NUMBER | Y | Primary key